hyperfiddle/electric/Readme.md

 * Requires -Xss2m to compile.
 The default of 1m ThreadStackSize is exceeded by the Electric compiler due to large macroexpansions resulting in false StackOverflowError during analysis.
 * :eval opcode - probably interop syntax, or a macro like assert that expands to interop syntax
 * `Unbound var.` Usually means wrong peer, i.e. accessed server-only var on client

+## Contributing

+* PRs require a signed contributors agreement (like Clojure), DM dustingetz on slack.
+* No typo fixes please, we are not all native English speakers and we decided it's not worth it.